replexica/replexica/readme.md

 [![GitHub License](https://img.shields.io/github/license/replexica/replexica)](https://github.com/replexica/replexica/blob/main/LICENSE.md)
 [![Release](https://github.com/replexica/replexica/actions/workflows/release.yml/badge.svg)](https://github.com/replexica/replexica/actions/workflows/release.yml)

 75% of the world doesn't speak English.
-But if the app is multilingual, it can serve many more users!
+So, if the app is multilingual, it can reach so many more users!

-But making an app multilingual is a headache: extracting text, managing JSON files, keeping the translations in sync, asking your native-speaking friends to double-check the translations... sometimes it's just too much of a hassle.
+But, making an app multilingual is a headache: extracting text, managing JSON files, asking a native-speaking friend to double-check the translations...
+Oftentimes, it's a lot of work.

-That's where Replexica comes in: it's an AI-powered i18n engine, that integrates with React compiler, to make building multi-language apps easy and hassle-free.
+That's where Replexica comes in: it's an AI-powered i18n engine, that integrates with React, to make the app multilingual instantly, and scale to more international users much faster. *And you don't even have to deal with JSON files!*

-## What is Replexica?

-Replexica consists of two parts:

-1. **Replexica Compiler** (this repo) - an open-source build system plugin for React:
-    * Doesn't require managing JSON files with i18n strings;
-    * Seamlessly integrates with the build system;
-    * Infers metadata and user-facing text from the app;
-    * Prepares the translatable content for translation.

-1. **Replexica Cloud** ([replexica.com](https://replexica.com)) - an AI translation engine in the cloud that translates apps into multiple languages, fast:
-    * $0/mo + usage;
-    * Full context awareness + brand voice;
-    * State-of-the-art quality translations;
-    * Open API, so anyone could build their own translation engine (self-hosting guide coming soon).

-The idea behind Replexica is simple: building multi-language apps should be easy and hassle-free.
-The Internet is global, and so should be any software that runs on it!

 ## API